 Antique dressers and chests look lovely, but they’re hard on delicate clothing and linens.
 The old wooden drawers are often rough and splintery.
-Glue-down drawer liners are one solution, but they’re hard to remove -- and may reduce an antique's value.
+Glue-down drawer liners are one solution, but they’re hard to remove—and may reduce the value of your antique.
 Protect your furniture and your finery with removable DIY fabric drawer liners.

 - Tear off small strips of masking tape and affix one to the inside of each drawer.
 Number the drawers on the masking tape, working left to right and top to bottom.
 Drawers aren't always interchangeable, especially those with wooden runners.

 - Remove the drawers from the furniture piece, and place them on a tabletop or counter.

 - Lay a sheet of newspaper inside the first drawer.
 Press the paper into the sides and corner, creating creases where the newspaper is larger than the drawer.
 Hold the newspaper in place with one hand, and run a pencil around the perimeter of the drawer, in the newspaper creases.
 Remove the newspaper from the drawer, and cut along the pencil lines to make a pattern for the drawer liner.
 Write the drawer number on the front of each pattern.

 Make a separate pattern for each drawer, even if the drawers are the same size.
 Old drawers aren't always square at the corners, and the pattern for one might not fit the other.

 - Tape your drawer patterns to sheets of cardboard, numbered side up.
 Cut the cardboard along the pattern lines to make backings for your drawer liners.
 Write the drawer number on the back of each cardboard backing after you cut it out, and then remove the newspaper pattern from the front.